 In other words, while we’re in the pursuit for excellence, we continually keep our insecurities and negative thinking patterns in check.

 1. Slow down and take breaks: Most perfectionists are constantly on the go and preoccupied with taking the next step.
 If you relate to this, it’s essential that you slow down and take a breather so that you can acknowledge all the progress and milestones that you have achieved.
-Occasionally rewarding yourself for all your hard work by taking a spa day or indulging in a healthy treat can prove to be very beneficial.
-It will be a positive reinforcement for your behavior and also give you a boost of self-confidence.
+Occasionally rewarding yourself for all your hard work by taking a spa day or indulging in a healthy treat can prove to be beneficial.

 3. Be conscious of your motives: It’s critical to consider your motive behind your need for perfection.
-You can do this by asking yourself if you’re being driven by a quest for purpose, achievement and meaning; or if you’re being led by an ego-driven need to please so that you can be accepted and validated by others.
-It’s critical that we are clear about our intentions because it will infuse our spirit with different energies.
+Ask yourself if you’re being driven by a quest for purpose, achievement and meaning; or if you’re being led by an ego-driven need to please so that you can be accepted and validated by others.
+It’s critical that we are clear about our intentions because it will infuse our actions with different energies.

-4. Be flexible about the journey: Our life path will never follow a predictable and straight route.
+5. Be flexible on the journey: Our life path will never follow a predictable and straight route.
 There will always be ups and downs and plenty of unexpected detours, no matter how carefully we navigate the roads.
-A perfectionist should certainly hold on to their vision and standards but they should be flexible about the process of getting there.
+A perfectionist should certainly hold on to their vision and standards but they should stay flexible about the process of getting there.
 Just like the Tao Te Ching suggests, we should be mighty like water but be malleable enough to flow into any crevice or vessel that it is placed in.

 Most creatures on the planet are naturally driven by a positive form of perfectionism.
 Ants work tirelessly to gather food to feed their colony.
 Bees fly around flowers every day to find the best sources of nectar.
 Penguins waddle for miles to find food for their chicks.

 The only difference between us and them is that they do it for physical survival but we, on the other hand, need to do for our soul’s survival.
-The sense of fulfillment that comes from knowing that we tried our best is what will ultimately feed our spirit.
+The sense of fulfillment that comes from knowing that we tried our best is what ultimately feeds our spirit.